klauseduard/under-over-models/chapters/03-organizational-models.md

 ![Formal vs. Informal Organizational Structures](../images/formal-informal-structures.svg)

+> **Interactive Tool**: Explore an [interactive visualization of formal vs. informal organizational networks](../html/formal_vs_informal.html).
+This tool allows you to toggle formal and informal links, explore connections at different depths, and visualize how these distinct structures coexist within an organization.

 ## 3.2 Simplicity vs. Complexity in Organizational Structures and Management Models

 Designing effective organizational models involves navigating an inherent trade-off between simplicity and complexity,